-I hope people will consider revisiting my earlier article as soon as they can to better help them understand this new article, which is going to take us a few steps farther.
+I hope people will consider revisiting my earlier essay as soon as possible to better help them understand this new article, which is going to take us a few steps farther.

-In this essay, we will ask: Can the universe exist apart from conscious life?
+In this essay, we ask: Can the universe exist apart from conscious life?
 Can it exist apart from consciousness, itself?
-And we explore some of the consequences for humans should the answer turn out to be no.
+And we explore some of the consequences for humans should the answer turn out to be, no.

 The terms conscious life and consciousness deserve to be defined.
 I won’t define the term conscious life right now except to say: if you’re reading this article and believe you are understanding it, you are conscious life.

-Consciousness, on the other hand, doesn’t require life, as we usually define it.
+Consciousness, on the other hand, doesn’t require life, as it is usually defined.
 The simplest definition of consciousness might be awareness.
 Most scientists and engineers, including myself, believe machines can achieve awareness, if they are built right.
 But in this piece, we go a bit further.
-We say that neither a machine nor a biological life-form are required for awareness or consciousness to exist.
+I’m suggesting that neither a machine nor a biological life-form are required for awareness or consciousness to exist.

-Consciousness, many have said, is a fundamental and basic property of reality.
+Consciousness is a fundamental and basic property of reality.
 It is, in fact, the most fundamental and basic property of the universe.
-And that’s all I’m going to say about it, until we get further into my essay.
+Some experts in the philosophy of science agree.
+And that’s all I’m going to say about it until later in the essay.

 These lead-off questions are important.
 Why?
 Imagine if it were demonstrated, either by direct experiment or mathematical deduction, that apart from consciousness, the universe could not exist.

 This possibility is not unreasonable.
-Kurt Gödel’s Incompleteness Theorem—widely heralded and accepted by mathematicians since 1931—was interpreted by Douglas R. Hofstadter in a recent (1999) preface to his 1979 Pulitzer Prize winning book Gödel’, Escher, Bach: an Eternal Golden Braid to imply that any formal system based on mathematics, as the universe seems to be, “..must spew forth truths—inadvertently but inexorably—about its own properties, and…become “self-aware…” What might be some of the implications?
+Kurt Gödel’s Incompleteness Theorem—widely heralded by mathematicians since 1931—was interpreted by Douglas R. Hofstadter in a recent (1999) preface to his 1979 Pulitzer Prize winning book, Gödel’, Escher, Bach: an Eternal Golden Braid, to imply that any formal system based on mathematics (as the universe seems to be, at least to him), “..must spew forth truths—inadvertently but inexorably—about its own properties, and…become self-aware…” What might be some of the implications?

 Well, to begin, it might be necessary for consciousness to exist first, before the universe can get going; or, at the very least, to exist at the same time as the physical universe to give it meaning.

 What else might be implied?
 Well, again, if consciousness existed first (or concurrently), it would be required to have always existed.
-Otherwise, we would conclude that consciousness can bubble forth out of nothing.
-Logic says that something cannot bubble forth from nothing.
+Otherwise, the conclusion might be that consciousness can bubble forth out of nothing.
+Logic implies that something cannot bubble forth from nothing.

-Erwin Schrodinger, the famous quantum physicist, believed that consciousness existed independent of human beings.
+Erwin Schrodinger, the famous quantum physicist of yesteryear, believed that consciousness existed independent of human beings.
 Consciousness, in his view, had a singular quality about it.
 No matter how divided the mind; no matter how schizophrenic the individual or how many personalities they might have, consciousness was always singular, Schrodinger wrote.
 It never occurred in pairs or sets or multiples.